gentrace/gentrace-self-hosted/docker/README.md

 # Gentrace Self-Hosted Docker Setup

-> [!WARNING] Development Only
-> This Docker setup is for local development and testing.
-Not suitable for production use.

 This directory contains everything you need to run Gentrace locally using Docker Compose.

 ## Features